pandafengye/MIST/README.md

 * Python modules: `networkx`, `pandas`, `matplotlib`, `numpy`, `scipy`, `scikit-learn`, `joblib`, `click`.

 ### Pre-built database
-* Pre-built-pangenome: This folder is used in the `species` module, which include Bowtie-indexed pan-genomes of `14` bacterial species (listed below).
+* Pre-built pangenome: This folder is used in the `species` module, which include Bowtie-indexed pan-genomes of `14` bacterial species (listed below).
-* Pre-built Bowtie-indexed reference genomes: For each species, their complete genomes deposited from NCBI Genbank database are downloaded and are Bowtie-indexed with the module `index`.
+* Pre-built Bowtie indexed reference genomes: For each species, their complete genomes deposited from NCBI Genbank database are downloaded and are Bowtie-indexed with the module `index`.
 These pre-built Bowtie index files are used in combination with the pre-built clustering files in the module `strain`.

 |  Species   | Species  |
 |  ----  | ----  |